All Episodes

 And in the last rally that he had, he acknowledged this.

-I ran into him and I said, What are you doing here?
+I said, what are you doing here?

 He says, I'm trying to get you re-elected.

-He says, What are you talking about?
+He says, what are you talking about?

 You hate me and I don't like you.

-The guy says, Yeah, but uh I look at my four or one K. What choice do I have?
+The guy says, yeah, but I look at my 401k.

-You know, we'll look at job security and wages and all these things going up.
+Well, look at job security and wages and all these things going up.

-From an economic perspective, it is almost impossible if the economy stays the way it is, is as strong as it is in November of 2020, it's impossible to vote out an incumbent.
+From an economic perspective, it is almost impossible if the economy stays the way it is, is as strong as it is in November of 2020.

 All right, Joe Concha, thank you.

-News Roundup Information Overload Hour uh continues.
+News Roundup Information Overload Hour continues.

 We'll get to your calls in a few minutes.

-I 25 now till the top of the hour, 800 941.
+I-25 now till the top of the hour, 800-941.

-Sean, if you want to be a part of this extravaganza, how do you find I I'd never heard of this mayor before.
+Sean, if you want to be a part of this extravaganza, how do you find?

-Uh that's not a nice place for anybody to live.
+That's not a nice place for anybody to live.

-And if they are, you have to determine is it worth the cost of fixing them or starting over again.
+And if they are, you have to determine is it worth the cost of fixing them or starting over again?

 People shooting up their drugs right in the middle of the town, right in the middle of this area, disposing their needles in the street.